 What is the best diet for endurance running?

-What to eat when as an endurance athlete is the subject of much debate.
-But what is the best diet for endurance running - and how do you not make a dog’s dinner of it?
-Here are our seven guiding principles.
+What to eat as an endurance athlete is the subject of much debate.
+What is the best diet for endurance running and how do you not make a dog’s dinner of it?
+Here are our seven guiding principles

 When it comes to long-distance running, there are those who believe that pounding the trails makes all the world a buffet.
 In burning so many calories your body becomes like the roaring furnace of a steam train - just chuck in what you like and it’ll be incinerated in seconds.

 But there’s another camp that tries to unpick all the wildly varying nutritional advice, from carbo-loading to gluten-free to the trendy high-fat shtick in search of precision perfection.

 If this latter approach means athletes lean towards healthier options and conjuring different nutritious recipes then it’s a good thing.
 But it can lead to diets becoming more restricted and controlled.
 The quick gains of being lighter and (initially) faster then become an irresistible combination, yet it is not sustainable.
 A diet lacking in variety (and often calories) increases the chances of injury, burnout and developing a poor relationship with food.

 It's our hope that these seven principles help you nail your endurance diet.

 Endurance running diet tip #1: Eat enough

 So what’s the answer?
 The way to find your best diet for endurance running is to get to know your body and your mind; to pinpoint your strengths and weaknesses, and learn how the two can flip.